aadi-kanwar/au_for_dummies/docs/schools.md

 * Alliance School of Design & Creative Arts
 * Alliance School of Economics
 * Alliance School of Film & Media Studies
+* Alliance School of Sciences
+* Centre of Excellence in Public Policy, Sustainability and ESG Research